mattlean/lean-js-app-starter/docs/setup/git-pre-commit-hooks.md

 ## Setup

 Before you continue this document, make sure the project is linked to a Git repository.
-You can simply run `git init` at the project root directory which should generate a `.git` directory there.
+You can simply run `git init` at the project's root directory which should generate a `.git` directory there.

 We use [Husky](https://typicode.github.io/husky) and [lint-staged](https://github.com/okonet/lint-staged) to handle pre-commit hooks, so you will need to install them with the following command: